emalfiza/project-kabul/README.md

 ### Media

-The landing page background image is taken from the [wallpapercave](https://wallpapercave.com/kabul-wallpapers alt="_blank").
+The landing page background image is taken from the [wallpapercave](https://wallpapercave.com/kabul-wallpapers).
 The About section the cultural traditions in Kabul, the tallest mosque in the city image is taken from the [twitter](https://twitter.com/sejavand/status/1119118340478226432/photo/1).
-The cultural foods of Kabul image is taken from the [instagram](https://www.instagram.com/p/BrTbc17DuPJ/).
-And the contact page image is taking from [marvelapp](https://marvelapp.com/contact-us).
+The decline of the cultural gender separations in Kabul image is taken from [The New york Times](https://www.nytimes.com/2019/05/25/world/asia/afghanistan-kabul-women-cafes.html).
+And the contact page image is taking from [archiveboston](http://archive.boston.com/bigpicture/2013/05/afghanistan_civilians.html).
 All the images compressed in the [tinyjpg](https://tinyjpg.com/) for performance improvement.

 ### Acknowledgements
+The Bootstrap 4 starter layout with a full page fixed background image and content cards was taken from [getbootstrap](https://startbootstrap.com/snippets/full-image-background/)
 The dropdown small and meduim view JavaScript function was found through this tutorial [here](https://getbootstrap.com/docs/4.3/getting-started/introduction/)